An Improvised Conversation with Igor over Teatime at his Hermitage in Mallorca

 By definition, this is what not knowing who we are is.
 Not knowing who we are, is not that not knowing of who we are as God, divinity, or light, or love — all these are still words, words and more words — but not knowing who we are is because we are considering ourselves to be this stuck record… these thoughts, these continuous, non-stop tunes.
 And it takes courage, wisdom, insight, and illumination to realize that “I have never been that record myself.
 My real nature, the essence of myself, is that needle, is the point of attention — and not the record!
 As long as I am thinking of myself as the record, as that old dusty LP, that’s all there is — that’s where all the suffering kicks in, that’s where all the discontent kicks in, because some tunes we like and we play them over and over.
 But then, no doubt, there comes a tune that we hate — that’s all there is!
 How does that affect the needle of attention?
 It doesn’t!

-We can now make now this example even more sophisticated — a little bit more sophisticated.
-It’s not even the needle of attention, is the laser beam of the next generation of records that we had enjoyed some time ago, which were called “CD’s.”
+We can now make this example even more sophisticated a little bit more sophisticated.
+It’s not even the needle of attention; it’s the laser beam of the next generation of records that we had enjoyed some time ago, which were called “CD’s.”
 And the digital information on that disk, that CD, is that which is the content of the mind, but our attention is what chooses what to play on that disk.
 That laser beam of our attention, the laser beam of our awareness, is where we ought to turn to each time we are consumed by the content of any thoughts.

 And I know it is perhaps less fun, but it is easier to turn your attention when you have negative thoughts — the so-called thoughts which produce discontent and suffering — because when we are enjoying our thoughts, we are taking them for granted; we are taken for a ride.
 And that is what it takes at some point, for a yogini to be aware of all the content of thoughts — it doesn’t matter if they are positive or negative — because you no longer identify yourself with the LP, with the CD, with the content of that mind-tune.